BestTimesToVisit.com Logo

 culture

-Estonians value punctuality and directness, so try to be on time for any appointments or tours.
-While they might seem reserved at first, they are generally friendly and helpful once you engage them.
-A simple 'Tere' (hello) goes a long way!
+Estonians value punctuality and directness, so try to be on time for any appointments or reservations.
+While they might seem reserved at first, they're generally very polite and helpful once you engage them.
+A simple 'Tere' (hello) and 'Aitäh' (thank you) goes a long way in showing respect for their culture.

 food